emanueledimauro/Phaj/README.md

 "hello" is also the template that is loaded with the same name of the function and that is in [templates/hello.html]</pre>

-In the template we have the variables that have been sent to the "hello" method, in the form <b>$</b>variable :
+In the template we have the OUT variables returned from "hello" method, in the form <b>$</b>variable :

 ```html
 <p>Hi $name,<BR>